ZerBea/wifi_laboratory/README.md

 hcxlabtool
 ==============

-Skeleton to test WiFi adapters and to understand 802.11 protocol.
+Skeleton to test WiFi adapters, to understand 802.11 protocol and to detect its weakness.

-Issue reports and feature requests will be ignored!
+Feature requests will be ignored!

-It is not made for newbies.
+It is not made for newbies and comes without any warnings.

 Code will often change!